 The Elements of a Brain Injury Case

 A person who sustains a brain injury as the result of someone else’s negligence may be able to collect compensation for the full extent of his or her injuries, pain, and suffering.
+Our experienced Houston brain injury lawyers will collect all evidence pointing to negligence.
 However, achieving this requires proof of the following essential elements:

 - The defendant (party allegedly liable for the accident) owed the victim a duty of care.
 For example, a person who sustained a brain injury in a car accident could argue that the motorist owed a duty of care to everyone on the road.

 - The defendant violated his or her duty of care by committing negligence.
 Negligence refers to a failure to act in a way that another reasonably careful person would.
 In a car accident example, a person may commit negligence by disobeying traffic laws or driving distracted.

 - The defendant’s negligence led directly to the plaintiff’s injuries.
 In other words, the brain injury was a direct result of a person driving negligently or acting in another reckless manner.

 - The plaintiff suffered damages as a result.
 Examples of damages include medical bills, lost wages, loss in life quality, or physical pain and suffering.

 Total Number of Brain Injury Hospitalizations by Age Group and Cause

 According to the CDC, people 65 and older sustained the most traumatic brain injuries.
 Unsurprisingly, the majority of these injuries are due to slip and falls.
 A common way for people of all age groups to get traumatic brain injuries is through car accidents.

 Here is a breakdown of the data shown in the graph above: